1 Registration Forms

 You will be given a full safety briefing by your skipper soon after arrival.
 The briefing will cover all aspects of safety and the use of facilities on board.

-A safety harness and lifejacket is provided for each crew member but if you prefer to bring your own then it must be auto-inflating and in date.
+A safety harness and lifejacket is provided for each crew member.
 The yacht has a current MCA safety certificate.

 1.9 Health & Fitness